Francisco Gárate Aranguren: Life

-Aranguren tended to ill students with great care and kindness while being attentive to their needs.
-Admittedly, this hall of the university gave rather the image of a busy port: parents were talking with their children, men of all walks of life were discussing their affairs with Fathers or professors...
+Aranguren tended to ill students with care and kindness while being attentive to their needs.
+Admittedly, this hall of the university gave rather the image of a busy port: parents were talking with their children, men of all walks of life were discussing their affairs with Fathers or professors ...
 Add to that the delivery men bringing goods or food, beggars in search of alms.
 It was preferably in this crowd that this excellent man welcomed each and everyone in particular with his kind smile, greeted those who were leaving, comforted the hearts of all either with a well-adapted word or with a conversation. peaceful and very courteous; so much so that I wondered what surprised me most.
-He offered consolation and encouragement to students and was a wellspring of advice for all.
-I calmly do what I can, the rest is done by the Lord, who can do everything.
-With his help everything is light and smooth, because we serve a good master.
-He was also noted for his methods of simple living in terms of his room and his clothes and it even extended to the foods that he ate.
+He offered consolation and encouragement to students and the public.
+"I calmly do what I can, the rest is done by the Lord, who can do everything.
+With his help everything is light and smooth, because we serve a good master."
+He was noted for his methods of simple living; in terms of his room, clothes, and the foods that he ate.

 His health started to fail on 8 September 1920 when he began to suffer sharp abdominal pains following Mass.
 He agreed to remain in bed on the condition that he finish the remainder of his chores.
-He asked for the Viaticum that evening but his discomfort was so bad that a nurse called the doctor who had to operate on his blocked urethra.
-He had brief relief and despite the successful operation continued to decline.

-Aranguren died on 9 September 1929 at 7:00am after receiving the last rites - it was the feast of the Jesuit Saint Peter Claver.
-Students made their rosaries and crucifixes touch his coffin at his funeral for his posthumous blessing.
-He was reburied in August 1946 and relocated in 1964 to a chapel at the university.
+He asked for the viaticum that evening but his discomfort was so bad that a nurse called the doctor who had to operate on his blocked urethra.
+He had brief relief but, despite the successful operation, continued to decline.
+Aranguren died on 9 September 1929 at 7 a.m. after receiving the last rites – it was the feast of Saint Peter Claver.
+Students made their rosaries and crucifixes touch his coffin.
+His remains were exhumed in August 1946 and relocated in 1964 to a chapel at the university.